 Teaching in independent schools

 Independent schools are not obliged to follow the national curriculum, although most will work within its broad framework.
 Most offer GCSEs and A levels, although pupils at some schools may have the opportunity to take IGCSEs (equivalent to GCSEs but perceived as slightly tougher) and, in the sixth form, the International Baccalaureate Diploma.
-Independent schools are not inspected by Ofsted, though associations of schools belonging to the Independent Schoools Council are inspected by the Independent Schools Inspectorate.
+About half are inspected by Ofsted, though associations of schools belonging to the Independent Schoools Council are inspected by the Independent Schools Inspectorate.

 Skills and qualifications required

 It isn’t a legal requirement to have a recognised teaching qualification to work in an independent school, but it is, generally speaking, preferable – it shows a clear commitment to a teaching career and means that you come into the job having learned the relevant subject knowledge and teaching skills.
 Most independent schools employ teachers who have qualified teacher status (QTS).

 Many independent schools do not offer an induction year for NQTs.
 However, it may be possible to complete your induction year in an independent school.

 If you do well at an independent school the chances for career progression are many and varied.
 In an independent school you could be given responsibilities within your department or be allowed to help run a sport or activity within just a couple of years.
 The positions of head of department and housemaster (and increasingly head of year group) are highly sought after.
 It would not be unusual to take up one of these roles within a decade of starting in the profession, perhaps having taught at two or three schools to gain a broader experience than can be acquired within one school, however large or diverse that might be.
 There is also the possibility for those who want to take on the ultimate responsibility to become school heads in due course.